Help for trademark owners

 After submitting the online form, you'll receive an auto-generated email confirmation.
 When we've reviewed your complaint, we'll send a response to the email address you provided in the complaint form, indicating whether we'll proceed with an investigation.

 We receive a high volume of trademark complaints, and we review them in the order that they are received.
 We're unable to provide trademark owners with specific timelines because the length of each review and potential investigation can vary depending on the trademark, the volume of trademark use in question, and the nature of the complaint.

 Authorize accounts to use your trademark

-Counterfeit and Copyright policies
+Counterfeit goods and copyrighted content policies

 Google has separate complaint procedures for issues related to counterfeit goods and copyrighted content.
 If your complaint concerns counterfeit goods or copyrighted content, see the links below to learn about these two policies.